 If a Cadet cannot attend a meeting at the assigned time, the Cadet will contact their Corporal and provide an estimated time of arrival.
 If a Cadet cannot attend a detail/function at the assigned time, the Cadet will contact their Corporal.

-5.06.00 REPORTING ABSENCE
+5.06.00 ATTENDANCE

 Any Cadet unable to attend a meeting or function due to illness or other reasons will notify their assigned Corporal as soon as possible so adjustments can be made.
 In the event their assigned Corporal is not available; the Cadet is to utilize his or her chain of command.
 All Cadets are required to attend all meetings.
 Cadet Corporals need to report absences prior to meetings or details to their Chain of Command.

-Excuses should be reasonable; this privilege should not be abused.
-Any Cadet who has unexcused absences and misses more than 20% or three consecutive regularly scheduled meetings per quarter will result in disciplinary action.
-Excessive absences may be grounds for dismissal from Post#1911.
-Cadets who are unexcused for two or more consecutive meetings will be subject to disciplinary action.
+EXCUSED ABSENCES Cadets are allowed one (1) excused absence of a regularly scheduled meeting per month.
+If additional excused absences are needed, they must be approved in advance by a mentor.
+Excused absences include:

+School-related obligations

+Work commitments

+Illness

+Family emergencies

+If a Cadet has more than one excused absence in a month without prior mentor approval, the following disciplinary steps will be taken:

+Verbal warning

+Written warning

+30-day suspension from the program

+UNEXCUSED ABSENCES Cadets are allowed one (1) unexcused absence of a regularly scheduled meeting per quarter.
+Any absence will be considered unexcused if the Cadet fails to notify their assigned Corporal before 12:00 PM on the day of the meeting/event.

+If a Cadet has more than one unexcused absence per quarter, the following disciplinary steps will be taken:

+Verbal warning

+Written warning

+30-day suspension from the program

+Repeated violations or patterns of poor attendance may be grounds for dismissal from Post #1911.

+Event Participation Cadets are strongly encouraged to attend all events hosted or supported by the Cadet Program, including fundraisers, community service projects, and public outreach events.

+Attendance will be taken at all events.
+Consistent participation is expected.

+Cadets who routinely fail to attend events without a valid excuse may be ineligible to participate in competitions, trips, or special events.
+They may also forfeit access to any benefits provided through program fundraising, including uniforms, gear, travel expenses, or other support.

+Cadets are expected to contribute to the success of the program—not just benefit from it.

 CHAPTER 6.00.00